RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 ## Installation

-1. Download the plugin's ZIP file and extract it to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the latest ZIP file from the [releases page](https://github.com/RAHB-REALTORS-Association/OpenAI-Moderation-WP/releases/) and extract it to the `/wp-content/plugins/` directory, or install the plugin through the WordPress.org plugins directory.
 2. Activate the plugin through the **Plugins** screen in WordPress.
 3. Navigate to the **Settings > OpenAI Moderation** screen to configure the plugin.